sauravjaiswalsj/Expensify/README.md

-# Expensify.ai — Recruiter Overview & AI Highlights
+# Expensify.ai — Overview & Highlights

 Expensify.ai is a full-stack expense tracker built to showcase advanced backend engineering and practical AI integration.
 Designed for scalability, security, and real-world impact, this project demonstrates expertise in Spring Boot, MongoDB, and modern authentication, with a special focus on AI-powered features.